Isiah Cage: Toronto Argonauts

 Cage spent 2017 out of football and was considering other career options, when he discussed the CFL in-depth with former BC Lions offensive tackle Jovan Olafioye.
 He subsequently signed with the Toronto Argonauts as a free agent on May 21, 2018.
 He spent most of the 2018 season on the practice roster before playing in and starting his first career professional game on October 12, 2018.
 He started the final four games of the 2018 season at left tackle.

-In 2019, he played and started in seven regular season games before suffering a season-ending injury in the Touchdown Atlantic game on August 25, 2019, against the Montreal Alouettes in Moncton, New Brunswick.
+In 2019, Cage played and started in seven regular season games before suffering a season-ending injury in the Touchdown Atlantic game on August 25, 2019, against the Montreal Alouettes in Moncton, New Brunswick.
 He did not play in 2020 due to the cancellation of the 2020 CFL season.
 During 2021 training camp, Cage injured his ankle and was sidelined for the entire season on the injured list.

 Just prior to the 2022 season opener, Cage slipped in the shower and suffered a concussion and missed the first three games of the regular season.
 After not playing in a game for nearly three years since the 2019 Touchdown Atlantic game, Cage returned to play in the 2022 Touchdown Atlantic game in Wolfville, Nova Scotia, on July 16, 2022.
+However, he as injured again and only played in two regular season games in 2022 and was on the injured list when the Argonauts won the 109th Grey Cup.

+In 2023, Cage played and started in ten regular season games and also played in his first career playoff game, but the Argonauts lost to the Montreal Alouettes in the East Final.
+In the 2024 season, Cage played and started the first 14 regular season games before suffering an injury and was out for the rest of the year.
+He was again on the injured list and the Argonauts won another Grey Cup over the Winnipeg Blue Bombers in the 111th Grey Cup game.
+As an impending free agent, Cage was granted an early release on February 10, 2025.